Texas Department of Criminal Justice

 The Texas Correctional Office on Offenders with Medical or Mental Impairments (TCOOMMI) is responsible for addressing the establishment of a comprehensive continuity of care system that emphasizes its primary goals of public safety and treatment intervention for juveniles and adults (including the elderly) with mental illness, mental retardation, development disabilities, serious or chronic medical conditions, and physical disabilities.

-In Fiscal Year 2006, legislative mandates of TCOOMMI included, but were not limited to, the following:
+Fiscal Year 2007 saw the completion and final implementation of several legislative mandates from the 79th Legislative Session.
+These enhancements to TCOOMMI's mission included, but were not limited to, the following:

-- Revising and implementing memoranda of understanding between TDCJ, the departments of State Health Services, Assistive and Rehabilitative Services and Aging and Disability Services, the Texas Commission on Jail Standards, and the Texas Commission on Law Enforcement Office Safety and Education for a seamless continuity of care process for special needs offenders and more specialized training for peace officers.
+- Revised and implemented memoranda of understanding between TDCJ, the departments of State Health Services, Assistive and Rehabilitative Services and Aging and Disability Services, the Texas Commission on Jail Standards, and the Texas Commission on Law Enforcement Office Safety and Education for a seamless continuity of care process for special needs offenders and more specialized training for peace officers.

-- Providing funds to jails for post-release (from state hospitals) medications for defendants deemed competent for criminal proceedings.
+- Provided funds to jails for post-release (from state hospitals) medications for defendants deemed competent for criminal proceedings.

-- Coordinating with the Department of State Health Services and Jail Commission on cross-referencing all jail inmates against statewide MHMR database.
+- Coordinated with the Department of State Health Services and Jail Commission on cross-referencing all jail inmates against statewide MHMR database.

-- Coordinating with the Texas Commission on Jail Standards to conduct a statewide study on mental health screening and treatment practices in local jails.
+- Coordinated with the Texas Commission on Jail Standards to conduct a statewide study on mental health screening and treatment practices in local jails.

-- Monitoring statewide compliance with the sharing of confidential information among local/state criminal justice and health/human services agencies.
+- Monitored statewide compliance with the sharing of confidential information among local/state criminal justice and health/human services agencies.

-- Coordinating with regulatory, juvenile justice, criminal justice, health and human service agencies, and other TCOOMMI advisory members to address services delivery barriers affecting offenders with special needs.
+- Coordinated with regulatory, juvenile justice, criminal justice, health and human service agencies, and other TCOOMMI advisory members to address services delivery barriers affecting offenders with special needs.

-- Creating a continuity of care system for defendants being released from state hospitals to jails after a finding of competency.
+- Created a continuity of care system for defendants being released from state hospitals to jails after a finding of competency.

 Community-based programs provided intensive case management, jail diversion, and continuity of care and support services to juvenile and adult offenders who were on any form of community supervision (i.e. pre-trial, probation and parole).
-During Fiscal Year 2006, a total of 25,496 offenders were released through the COC program.
+During Fiscal Year 2007, a total of 28,921 adults and juveniles received community-based treatment services.

 Continuity of Care